-These points don't apply to the Group since the Company does not fall under the definition of 'significant CIF' (off-balance sheet assets is on average less than €100m over the preceding four-year period).
+These points don't apply to the Group since the Company does not fall under the definition of 'significant CIF' (on and off-balance sheet assets is on average less than €100m over the preceding four-year period).

 Moreover, Investment Firms are required to disclose the number of natural persons that are remunerated €1mln or more per financial year, in pay brackets of €1mln, including their job responsibilities, the business area involved and the main elements of salary, bonus, long-term award and pension contribution.
-Nevertheless, currently there are no natural persons at the Group that are remunerated €1mln or more per financial year and as such the above disclosure is not applicable to the Group.